Tony Moore (musician): Later years

 In March 2006, Moore toured America, performing in Nashville, Austin, Los Angeles and New York and has continued to perform live on his return to the UK in April 2006.

 More recently, Moore has been touring acoustically in pubs all over the Home Counties.
 He also performs regularly at The Bedford, Balham and The Camden Club in Chalk Farm.

 Early in 2008, Moore became the regular presenter of a one-hour live show called Let's Talk Music for the Maltese television station One TV.
 Broadcast every Thursday night at 8.35 pm (Maltese time), it featured a panel of music professionals who discussed different aspects of the music business and answered questions from the audience, together with live performances by celebrity guests.
 He also had a regular Thursday morning preview slot on the show One Breakfast.

 In October 2010, Moore was presented with a BASCA Gold Badge Award for his unique contribution to music.

 On June 30th 2019, Tony Moore performed his composition “We Are The Light” at the closing ceremony of the European Games 2019 in Belarus.
 The song was written to honour the 8000 volunteers who helped host the Euro Games in Minsk 2019.

-In May of 2021 Tony unveiled a unique live experience called AWAKE that is a one man show based on a concept album that he wrote and recorded during the lock down in February and March of 2021.
+In May of 2021 Tony unveiled a unique live experience called AWAKE that is a one man show based on a concept album that he wrote and recorded during the lockdown in February and March of 2021.
 Initially performing a residency every month at The Bedford in Balham, the show has gained a large cult following and he is now taking it to venues all around the UK with plans to take it to the USA in 2024 after supporting British Lion (with Steve Harris from Iron Maiden on bass) on their sold out UK tour in January 2024.

 In 2022, Tony Moore co-wrote and played piano on a song called Love Never Dies, that features on Jude, the seventh studio album by singer/songwriter Julian Lennon.

 In January 2024, Tony reunited with former bandmate Steve Harris from Iron Maiden when Tony took his show "AWAKE" on the road, for a month, to open for British Lion the other band Steve plays, records and tours with.